Thiggel/Monotonic-Early-Exit/blogpost.md

 Mark Bodracska: Ideation, participation in meetings, exploration of code, writing of new confidence measures

-Filipe Laitenberger: Ideation, participation in meetings, monotonicity experiment, writing initial draft of report, writing and improving blog post, writing of new confidence measures
+Filipe Laitenberger: Ideation, participation in meetings, monotonicity experiment, writing initial draft of report, writing and improving blog post, writing of new confidence measures, running experiments